-lowing us to evaluate correctness of inference.
-Given the true posterior distribution p, we measure sampler performance by the KL-divergence $KL(\hat{p}||p)$ , where $\hat{p}$ is our Monte Carlo estimate.
+The programs/models we use in our experiments are chosen to be sufficiently simplistic that we can compute the exact posterior distribution of interest analytically.
+Given the true posterior distribution p, we measure sampler performance by the KL-divergence $KL(\hat{p}||p)$, where \hat{p} is our Monte Carlo estimate.
 The first benchmark program we consider is a hidden Markov model (HMM) very similar to that of Figure 2, where we predict the marginal distributions of each latent state.
-The HMM used in our experiments here is larger; it has the same model structure, but with K = 10 states and 50 sequential observations, and each state k = 1, ..., 10 has a Gaussian emission distribution with $\mu_k = k-1$ and $\sigma^2 = 4$ .
-The second benchmark is the CRP mixture of Gaussians program in Figure 3, where we predict the total number of distinct classes.
+The HMM used in our experiments here is larger; it has the same model structure, but with K = 10 states and 50 sequential observations, and each state k = 1, ..., 10 has a Gaussian emission distribution with $\mu_k = k-1$ and $\sigma^2 = 4$.
+The second benchmark is the CRP mixture of Gaussians program in Figure 3, where we predict the number of different classes.